College health: Alcohol

-Alcohol is the most heavily-consumed substance globally, accounting for 4.6% of the global burden of disease with young adults disproportionately affected.
+Alcohol is the most heavily consumed substance globally, accounting for 4.6% of the global burden of disease with young adults disproportionately affected.
 According to the 2018 National College Health Assessment (NCHA) administered to college and university students in North America, 60.6% of males and 62.5% of females reported consuming alcohol within the last 30 days.
 Student perceptions about the frequency of alcohol use by their peers proved to be higher than reality, with NCHA results indicating that students perceived 93.2% of their peers to have consumed alcohol within 30 days.
-The National Institute on Alcohol Abuse and Alcoholism suggests that around 1,400 college students between the ages of 18-24 die annually as a result of alcohol consumption, and around half a million students sustain injuries under the influence of alcohol.
+The National Institute on Alcohol Abuse and Alcoholism suggests that around 1,400 college students between the ages of 18 and 24 die annually as a result of alcohol consumption, and around half a million students sustain injuries under the influence of alcohol.

 According to Alan Dennington, a researcher on the topic of mental health on college campuses, 1 in 4 college students experience a decline in their academics due to the use of alcohol.

 Many post-secondary institutions have introduced harm reduction programs with the goal of reducing problematic alcohol consumption habits among students.
 As of 2010, 98% of colleges in the United States used programming in order to reduce the risk of student drinking.
 In 2002, the National Institute on Alcohol Abuse and Alcoholism's Task Force on College Drinking published a set of recommendations for colleges and universities to reduce dangerous drinking behaviours.
 These guidelines included both individual-level and population-level strategies, including restricting alcohol consumption on campus, campaigns addressing social norms, and targeted educational initiatives.
 However, research suggests that these recommendations are not followed properly in American colleges, and updated approaches may be required.
 Some emerging strategies focus on the role of social media in propagating alcohol culture on post-secondary campuses.
 It has been found that increased marketing of alcoholic products is positively correlated with consumption by youth, a problem which has been exacerbated in recent years through the growing popularity of social media advertisements.